Stop drowning in data chaos. Start driving business outcomes.

 If this sounds like a lot, don’t worry—these aren’t manual processes!
 Performing data discovery without the use of technology is simply too difficult, time-consuming, and error-prone to be anything close to a best practice.
 With DryvIQ, companies can decrease risk through A.I.-driven data discovery.
 It’s a process that mitigates risk, prevents errors, and provides a real-time, comprehensive view into unstructured data repositories.

-For businesses that handle significant amounts of sensitive data, there are a number of data discovery and classification tools available.
+For businesses that handle significant amounts of sensitive data, there are a number of sensitive data discovery and classification tools available.
 At a minimum, these tools provide data discovery and classification efforts with the ability to analyze, classify, and catalog unstructured data at scale.
 This enables companies to effectively detect data risks and provides ongoing oversight and protection.

 Analysis, Classification, and Cataloging of Unstructured Data